daniellegruber/ts-traversal/README.md

      double sigma;
      normfitM(A, &mu, &sigma)
       ```
-  - return_type: If the C function returns a value, then this field specifies the type of the return value.
+  - `return_type`: If the C function returns a value, then this field specifies the type of the return value.
 Otherwise, it is `NULL`.
-  - push_main_before: Specifies an expression to push to the main code before the call to the function.
+  - `push_main_before`: Specifies an expression to push to the main code before the call to the function.
-  - push_main_after: Specifies an expression to push to the main code after the call to the function.
+  - `push_main_after`: Specifies an expression to push to the main code after the call to the function.
-  - init_before: Specifies variables to initialize before the call to the function.
+  - `init_before`: Specifies variables to initialize before the call to the function.
-  - tmp_out_transform: Forces the function call output to be stored in a temporary variable and specifies how to transform the temporary variable.
+  - `tmp_out_transform`: Forces the function call output to be stored in a temporary variable and specifies how to transform the temporary variable.
 E.g.
      MATLAB:
      ```matlab
      disp(size(A, 1))